instnt-inc/instnt-angular-js/README.md

 };
 ```

-These commands takes all of the data objects referenced throughout your sign-up process via your company's own UI and passes them through the InstntCustomSignUp function, allowing for your UI to integrate with Instnt without having to change a pixel.
+These takes all of the data objects referenced throughout your sign-up process via your company's own UI and passes them through the InstntCustomSignUp function, allowing for your UI to integrate with Instnt without having to change a pixel.

-To set up the html component, enter the [following command](https://github.com/instnt-inc/instnt-angular-js/blob/master/examples/standard-form/src/app/app.component.html#L312):
+To set up the html component, enter the [following line of code](https://github.com/instnt-inc/instnt-angular-js/blob/master/examples/standard-form/src/app/app.component.html#L312):

 ```jsx
 <instnt-custom-signup [sandbox]='true' [formId]='v879876100000'></instnt-custom-signup>